EmasXP/varmkorv/README.md

 And here I am again, doing things on the response!
 ```

-A lot of shouting, in other words.
+That's a lot of shouting.

 ### The order of the middlewares